ghgemmer/Halloween/README.md

 used for the head rotate and mouth (see Prop Wiring.docx for detail).
 GoBilda servos are dead quiet when holding a position, even when under load, so are perfect for the application.
 Hitec servos tend to make a high pitched whine when holding a position under load although the mouth and head rotate servos have small enough loads that they don't exhibit this problem.
-All the servos allow a fairly fluid, natural, and speedy, when needed, movement of the skeleton head,mouth, and arm/forearm.
+All the servos allow a fairly fluid, natural, and speedy movement of the skeleton head,mouth, and arm/forearm.

 Note also how the servo wiring is routed.
 Generally you want to route servo wire from a servo A that is being rotated by another servo B as close as possible along servo B's axis to minimize wires catching/entangling with the servos or hardware when the servos are being rotated.